neurodata/neurodata.io/content/about/agreements.md

 #### Annual Reviews

 We agree to annual reviews, to document goals and assess trajectory, by filling out the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2) annually, and then scheduling a meeting with leadership to discuss.
+These meetings will happen in July.

 ## Other Kinds of Agreements

 ### Supervisor Agreements

-1. Funding everybody to work on stuff within the union of "stuff he cares about most" and "stuff you are in your zone of genius doing" (see [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for tips on how to choose a project),
+1. Funding everybody to work on stuff within the union of "stuff we care about most" and "stuff you are in your zone of genius doing" (see [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for tips on how to choose a project),
 2. Prioritizing your personal and professional success over everything else in my life after my family & career
 3. Receive annual feedback from all members of the team with an open mind, as well as completing my annual feedback
 4. [Sharpening my saw](https://www.stephencovey.com/7habits/7habits-habit7.php) regularly